-Applicants should have a medical degree and experience of teaching methods for communication including small group learning, role-play and incorporation of patient feedback.
+Applicants should have some experience of teaching methods for communication including small group learning, role-play and incorporation of patient feedback.
 They should also have experience of teaching clinical skills in simulation.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.

-Informal enquiries should be addressed to Dr Dason Evans email@example.com
+Informal enquiries before application would be welcomed to Dr Dason Evans, on email@example.com

-Details about the school can be found at https://www.qmul.ac.uk/smd/.
+Details about the institute can be found at https://www.qmul.ac.uk/ihse/

-To apply and for full job details including a job description and person specification please visit http://www.jobs.qmul.ac.uk and search for reference QMUL17205
+To apply and for full job details including a job description and person specification please visit http://www.jobs.qmul.ac.uk and search for reference QMUL18149.